 This Patient Information leaflet summarizes the most important information about Sorilux Foam.
 If you would like more information, talk with your doctor.
 You can ask your doctor or pharmacist for information about Sorilux Foam that is written for health professionals.

 Inactive ingredients: cetyl alcohol, dibasic sodium phosphate, dl-α-tocopherol, edetate disodium, isopropyl myristate, light mineral oil, polyoxyl 20 cetostearyl ether, propylene glycol, purified water, stearyl alcohol, and white petrolatum.
 The foam is dispensed from an aluminum can pressurized with a hydrocarbon (propane/n-butane/isobutane) propellant.

 This Patient Information has been approved by the U.S. Food and Drug Administration.

-Sorilux is a trademark of Stiefel Laboratories, Inc.
+Sorilux is a registered trademark of Mayne Pharma LLC.